The West Allis Department of Public Works operates a program to accept electronics for ecycling.

 - Video game player

-*These items have a recycling fee of $20.
-Fees and items accepted re subject to change.
+*These items have a recycling fee.
+Fees and items accepted are subject to change.
+View the fee schedule here.